FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## Repositories for high-content screening data

-Given the high volume and velocity of HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S data, you might find yourself wanting to deposit your data as soon as possible into a public repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository), away from your HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S instrument.
+Given the high volume and velocity of HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S data, you might find yourself wanting to deposit your data as soon as possible into a public repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) , away from your HC(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/1020)S instrument.

 A typical alternative set-up is the availability of large network-connected storage, which is used to store the intermediate data until it is analyzed by automated methods.

 A possibility to start is the BioImage Arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)ive(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/)(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/), which allows to deposit any files in a submission.

-Each submission receives a persistent identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) in the sense of an URL(URL_TO_INSERT_RECORD https://tools.ietf.org/html/rfc1630) promised to be persistent; individual files do not receive individual identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s, but are accessible via HTTP-resolvable URL(URL_TO_INSERT_RECORD https://tools.ietf.org/html/rfc1630)s.
+Each submission receives a persistent identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)  in the sense of an URL(URL_TO_INSERT_RECORD https://tools.ietf.org/html/rfc1630) promised to be persistent; individual files do not receive individual identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s, but are accessible via HTTP-resolvable URL(URL_TO_INSERT_RECORD https://tools.ietf.org/html/rfc1630)s.

-You will need to find your own way to represent your data in BioImage Arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)ive(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/)(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/) or similar repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository), as no community-agreed standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s exist.
+You will need to find your own way to represent your data in BioImage Arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)ive(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/)(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/bioimage-archive/) or similar repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) , as no community-agreed standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s exist.

-An exemplar of a data deposition including informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion about the assayed compounds and links to raw data, description of the analysis pipeline, and processed images can be retrieved using this [BioStudies](https://www.ebi.ac.uk/biostudies(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/biostudies/)/) accession number:
+An exemplar of a data deposition including informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion about the assayed compounds and links to raw data, description of the analysis pipeline, and processed images can be retrieved using this [BioStudies](https://www.ebi.ac.uk/biostudies(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/biostudies/)/) accession number:
 [S-BIAD145](https://www.ebi.ac.uk/biostudies(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/biostudies/)/studies/S-BIAD145)